SAST Overview

 By clicking this toggle button, users can activate/deactivate scanning of all repositories.

 Users can initiate a manual scan for the selected repository/branch by clicking this action icon.
 Typically, SP360 will scan a repository whenever changes are submitted (on a two-hour cycle), so manual scans should not be required often.
-The typical scenario is a problem fix was attempted and the user wants immediate feedback on whenever the fix worked.
+The typical scenario is that a problem fix was attempted and the user wants immediate feedback on whether the fix worked.

-By clicking this action icon, users can view vulnerabilities associated with the selected repository/branch.
+By clicking this action icon, users can view vulnerabilities associated with the selected Repository/Branch.
 This functionality is also available by clicking the linked value in the Vulnerabilities column.

 This action icon displays bugs associated with the selected repository/branch.
 This functionality is also available by clicking the linked value in the Bugs column.